shardullavekar/android-sdk/ReadMe.md

 6. Access Token &nbsp;
 7. Transaction ID (Max 64 characters)&nbsp;

-### Generating Access Token and Transaction ID
-A valid access token should be generated on your server using your `Client ID` and `Client Secret` and the token is then passed on to the application.
-Access token will be valid for a max of 10 hours after generation.
-Please check this [documentation](https://github.com/Instamojo/android-sdk-sample-app/blob/master/sample-sdk-server/Readme.md#generating-access-token) on how to generate Access Token using the credentials.

-An Unique transaction_id must be generated on your server to create an Order.

-### Creating Order Object
 With all the mandatory fields mentioned above, a `Order` object can created.
 ``` Java
 Order order = new Order(accessToken, transactionID, name, email, phone, amount, purpose);